 - whether they have reached the menopause and at what age

 - whether or not they've taken hormone replacement therapy (HRT)

-Women taking part are also give a blood sample.
+Women also give a blood sample.
 The researchers use the blood samples to look for any genes and hormonal factors that might influence the risk of developing breast cancer.

 The research team contact women taking part in the trial every couple of years to ask about their general health.
-And the women fill out another questionnaire and give another blood sample every 5 years.
+And the women fill out another questionnaire and give another blood sample.
 The researchers can then compare the factors affecting any women who go on to develop breast cancer with those who do not.

 You can read more about the study on the Breakthrough Generations Study website.
 There is also information about a similar study looking at causes of breast cancer in men.